Yorkshire Chess History

 Ten of the forty-four problems listed by their composers’ names in the contents of Staunton’s Chess Player’s Chronicle for 1850 were contributions from Grimshaw, who was only 18 years old at the time.
 There were none in the previous year’s edition.
 The 1851 edition carried only two of Grimshaw’s problems, five being the highest number from any other one contributor.
 The 1852 edition had no problems from Grimshaw, but it may be that he was sending them elsewhere.
 The 1853 edition carried two Grimshaw problems.
 Then in 1854 the total shot back up to ten.
 Then in 1855 there was only one, and in 1856 none.

-Some skill at chess-playing was evidenced by his defeating John Watkinson of Huddersfield in one of three games played in presumably in 1853, the circumstances of which were not described [British Chess Review, 1853, p.
+Some skill at chess-playing was evidenced by his defeating John Watkinson of Huddersfield in one of three games played, presumably, in 1853, the circumstances of which were not described [British Chess Review, 1853, p.
 343].
 Watkinson won the other two games.
 Grimshaw’s win went as follows:

 White: Grimshaw, Walter (York), Black: Watkinson, John (Huddersfield), 1853